Yamana Gold Inc. (AUY) Shares Down Despite Recent Market Volatility

-Yamana Gold Inc. (NYSE: AUY)’s stock price has decreased by -2.56 compared to its previous closing price of 5.47.
-However, the company has seen a -4.48% decrease in its stock price over the last five trading sessions.
+Yamana Gold Inc. (NYSE: AUY)’s stock price has decreased by -0.78 compared to its previous closing price of 5.14.
+Nevertheless, the company has seen a loss of -6.76% in its stock price over the last five trading days.
 The Wall Street Journal reported on 05/31/22 that Gold Fields Buys Canada’s Yamana in $6.7 Billion Deal

+Is It Worth Investing in Yamana Gold Inc. (NYSE: AUY) Right Now?

-Yamana Gold Inc. (NYSE: AUY) has a price-to-earnings ratio of 19.74x that is above its average ratio.
-Additionally, the 36-month beta value for AUY is 1.18.
+The price-to-earnings ratio for Yamana Gold Inc. (NYSE: AUY) is above average at 18.89x.
+The 36-month beta value for AUY is also noteworthy at 1.20.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-AUY’s stock has seen a -4.48% decrease for the week, with a -11.90% drop in the past month and a 6.39% gain in the past quarter.
-The volatility ratio for the week is 2.31%, and the volatility levels for the past 30 days are at 2.46% for Yamana Gold Inc. The simple moving average for the last 20 days is -9.02% for AUY stock, with a simple moving average of 4.79% for the last 200 days.
+AUY’s stock has seen a -6.76% decrease for the week, with a -18.40% drop in the past month and a -3.23% fall in the past quarter.
+The volatility ratio for the week is 1.87%, and the volatility levels for the past 30 days are at 2.31% for Yamana Gold Inc. The simple moving average for the last 20 days is -10.07% for AUY stock, with a simple moving average of 0.36% for the last 200 days.

 Analysts’ Opinion of AUY